Last update: 29.04.2020 - older versions

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

-DAB sales penetration by population in Norway is 72% by household.
-Sales of DAB receivers including in-car products, have been increasing steadily since their introduction into the market in 2009 when 63,000 were sold, compared to the 667,000 units sold in 2014.
+DAB sales penetration by population in Norway in 2018 was 88% by household.
+Sales of DAB receivers including in-car products have been increasing steadily since their introduction into the market in 2009 when 63,000 were sold, compared to the 667,000 units sold in 2014.

 Key features of regulation for digital radio in Norway are: